 Inevitably there will be brick walls in your research!

-Sometimes these walls will be unbreakable as there maybe no records available that will help you piece together certain events in your ancestor’s live.
+Sometimes these walls will be unbreakable as there may be no records available that will help you piece together certain events in your ancestor’s life.

 If this is the case then mention this in your book.

 It may encourage your readers to start their research and who knows maybe they will be able to break down that brick wall.